Averydimbulb79/GPCH_kanban/README.md

 Once an order has been placed, the card moves into TO RECEIVE.

-When the physical item arrives, it can be marked as received and removed from the active board.
+When the physical item arrives:

+`Mark Received`

+uses the completion workflow, allowing the record to be archived rather than simply discarded.

 This distinguishes: